 Pay attention to both word choice and clarity, as well as sophisticated writing techniques like avoiding the passive voice.
 If you’re not confident in your writing skills yet, the Grammarly Editor ensures your writing is readable, clear, and concise by offering sentence structure and word choice suggestions, plus clarity revisions as you write.
 Grammarly helps catch common mistakes with sentence structure—like run-on sentences, sentence fragments, passive voice, and more.

 When all the heavy-duty revisions are finished, it’s time for the final polish.
 Go through your essay and correct misspellings, formatting issues, or grammatical errors.
-(This is also where you can turn to Grammarly’s AI-powered writing assistant, which helps catch these common mistakes for you.
+This is also where you can turn to Grammarly’s AI-powered writing assistant, which helps catch these common mistakes for you.
 Or copy and paste your writing to check your grammar and get instant feedback on grammar, spelling, punctuation, and other mistakes you might have missed.

 Essay structure almost always follows a simple beginning-middle-end format, or in this case, an introduction-body-conclusion format.
 However, it’s what’s contained within those sections that makes all the difference.